 (Editor’s Note: The following article was submitted by the Minnesota Public Utilities Commission).

-The Minnesota Public Utilities Commission regulates three cornerstone service industries in Minnesota’s economy: electricity, natural gas and telephone service.
-The commission’s mission is to create and maintain a regulatory environment that ensures safe, adequate, and efficient utility services at fair, reasonable rates consistent with state telecommunications and energy policies.
-It does so by providing independent, consistent, professional, and comprehensive oversight and regulation of utility service providers.
+The Minnesota Public Utilities Commission regulates three cornerstone service industries in Minnesota’s economy: electricity, natural gas and telephone.
+The Commission’s mission is to create and maintain a regulatory environment that ensures safe, adequate and efficient utility services at fair, reasonable rates consistent with State telecommunications and energy policies.
+It does so by providing independent, consistent, professional and comprehensive oversight and regulation of utility service providers.
 Learn more at mn.gov/puc.